 Empty spaces sometimes are clean to look at and provide the beauty needed in a bathroom.
 Sometimes, too many knick-knacks can clutter up space and end up looking messy.
 Never underestimate what a good view a well-set lighting and clean area can give.

 The traditional candles that we often see in the bathroom are good sources of light that can set the ambiance .
 However, opting for more modern approaches like dimmer switches and dimmer lights, make less waste and hassle.
 Not only that, because dimmer switches also provide that exact glow that you want.
-Now that you’ve got your bathroom covered, why not look at some of our glorious designer lamps from Tom Raffield for your study or living room?
+Now that you’ve got your bathroom covered, why not look at some of our glorious lamps from the designer Tom Raffield for your study or living room?